Table of Contents Contents

 Every year you have an allotted amount of capital gains and losses that you are allowed to apply.
 Without capital losses, you are allowed to use them to offset a part of the 50% of your capital gains to reduce the amount you pay in taxes.

-When it comes to claiming capital gains and losses on your taxes you want to make sure that you are doing it correctly in order to avoid any problems in the future.
-The best way to do this is to see a financial advisor to help with offsetting as well as a tax professional.
+When it comes to claiming capital gains and losses on your taxes, you want to make sure that you are doing it correctly in order to avoid any problems in the future.
+The best way to do this is to see a financial advisor as well as a tax professional to help with offsetting.
 This part of your taxes can often be very difficult to figure out on your own, especially when every situation is different.
 Seeing a professional can help clear up the fine details for you.

 GST, HST, PST, QST

 These different taxes are Canadian sales taxes that are applied differently in each province.
-This means how much you pay of these taxes is based on where you live.
+This means how much taxes you pay is based on where you live.

 GST

 GST stands for the Goods and Services Tax.
 This tax is a 5% levy added by the federal government to almost all goods and services.
-While this tax is applied throughout the whole country, some provinces and territories have other taxes as well while some only use GST.
+While this tax is applied throughout the whole country, some provinces and territories have other taxes, and some only use GST.

 HST

 HST stands for the Harmonized Sales Tax.
-This tax is a combination of the GST and PST that some provinces and territories use instead of the separate taxes.
-Most provinces/territories that use HST charge 15% except Ontario which charges 13%.
+This tax is a combination of the GST and PST that some provinces and territories use instead of separate taxes.
+Most provinces/territories that use HST charge 15%, except Ontario, which charges 13%.

 PST